liquidcowgithub/web-ui-dojo/Notes.md

 * Additional thoughts

-## Design guidelines
-* Material Design
-* MSDN Desktop design

-# Alignment
-* Possibly another one or two examples
-* Eye tracking

-# Bigger Click Areas
-*

-# Navigation
-*

-# Less is more
-* Split into a few more examples
-* What is the attraction?
-That should take center stage (Depends on the end user)

-# CRUD
-* Adding notes on like pagination
-* Where is the focus, Pushong content working in bulk, data heavy
-* Inline editing?
-* Data Capturere vs User buying a product

-# Consistency
-*

 # Branding
-* Colour section (Expectations of what colurs mean)
+* Colour section (Expectations of what colours mean)
 * corporate Identity
-* Colour palletes
+* Colour pallets
-* Visualy impared users
+* Visuals impaired users

 # Thoughts
 * Do you need to handle every single error
-* Anti-patter of moving itmes up or down in a list (Possible example)
+* Anti-patter of moving items up or down in a list (Possible example)
-* Borders are like a fashion accesory
+* Borders are like a fashion accessory
 * Zero Data - Maybe explore this theme some more (Material Design)
 * Useful calculations (can it be an anti pattern)
-* Be subtle but not silent (FEedback insstead of silence)
+* Be subtle but not silent (FFeedback instead of silence)

 * UI Design is like fashion, it changes as time goes on

-# Try keep the examples relatively realistic, so people can relate